Non-Construction Volunteer Opportunities

 - Please include a vegetarian option

-All lunches should be served with a beverage; soda, juice, and iced tea all work well.
-On cold days, hot beverages are welcome.
-Lunches should also contain a snack such as fruit, chips, or cookies.
+All lunches should be served with a beverage and a snack.
 In addition, lunch crews should provide plates, forks, napkins, etc. that are required as we do not have these items on site.
 Basic rules for food hygiene must be observed.
 Menu items that contain eggs, mayonnaise and/or any dairy product should be kept cold before serving to prevent the growth of bacteria.
 Likewise, hot foods should be served hot.
 Electricity can be secured on site, but serving conditions are very basic.

 Interested in becoming a lunch donor?
 Please contact our Volunteer Services Manager, PK Drago, at firstname.lastname@example.org.